GreyGnome/KivyDnD/README.md

 simplest case you would set `droppable_zone_objects` and those are the objects you can drop into.
 However, you can assign DragNDropWidget's to a `drop_group`, which is a Kivy StringProperty.
-Accordingly you must subclass a drop destination to the DropDestination class, and then assign it a drop_group.
-Your dragged widget, then, will only be droppable onto widgets in `drop_group`
+Accordingly you must subclass a drop destination to the DropDestination class, and then assign it to the same drop_group.
+Your dragged widget, then, will only be droppable onto widgets in that `drop_group`.
+You can make as many drop groups as you can manage.

 There are a number of Kivy Properties available.

 # Additional Capabilities and Notes:

 At the end of a drop, the widget is left with no parent.
 It is up to you to decide what to do with